tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 If a tracking domain is specified, it will replace any currently specified tracking domain.
 If the supplied tracking domain is a blank string, it will clear any currently specified tracking domain.
 Note that if a tracking domain is not specified, any currently specified tracking domain will remain intact.

 If a dkim object is provided in the update request, it must contain all relevant fields whether they are being changed or not.
 The new dkim object will completely overwrite the existing one.

+To remove the DKIM Signing Domain Identifier for a Sending Domain, use the empty string for the value of the dkim.signing_domain field. ( **Note**: dkim.signing_domain is only available in SparkPost Elite. )

 + Parameters
     + domain (required, string, `example1.com`) ...
 Name of the domain